 Staring at a pile of fresh tomatoes?
-Make this burst cherry tomato spaghetti!
+Make this white wine lemon tomato pasta!

-- Cook the cherry tomatoes in a very hot skillet with a bit of oil (we like using cast iron or another sturdy pan here) until they just begin to burst and pop, then stir in a bit of shallot and garlic.
+Cook the cherry tomatoes in a very hot skillet with a bit of oil (we like using cast iron or another sturdy pan here) until they just begin to burst and pop.

 Once your pasta has cooked, you’re left with a pot of salty, starchy, cloudy water.

 Adding a spoonful of pasta water to this burst tomato spaghetti adds flavor, stretches sauce a bit farther, and helps the sauce stick to our noodles for a smooth, flavorful, ultra-silky finish.

 Video: How to Make Burst Tomato Pasta